 - Returning – your staff member will guide you on returning and putting equipment in the used area.
 Say goodbye to your pony.
 Our team will give your pony a drink

 - Finishing – Put your hat in the used container, wash your hands and collect bags

 - Prize giving – all rides finish with a presentation.
 Parents, return 10 mins before the end for riding photos of your child & enjoy their prize-giving at the podiums

-- Leaving – leave by field gate and meet your parents outside The Ranch at the podiums.
+- Leaving – meet your parents outside The Ranch at the podiums.
 Keep apart from others when waiting, leaving and in the car park

 Thank you for coming – we hope you have had fun, safely with the ponies